 What is the door lock requirement for HCBS waivers residential settings?

-DHS has received numerous questions concerning the door lock requirement.
-The FAQs about Door Locks in Adult Long-Term Care Residential Settings, P-01817 (PDF) provides guidance to HCBS residential providers concerning the requirement in accordance with 42 C.F.R., Part 441.
+The FAQs about Door Locks in Adult Long-Term Care Residential Settings, P-01817 (PDF) provides guidance to home and community-based services residential providers regarding the locks requirement in accordance with 42 C.F.R., Part 441.

-Is it acceptable for a provider to just obtain a resident’s legal representative’s verbal or written consent for a resident not to have his or her own key?
+Is it acceptable for a provider to just obtain the resident’s legal representative’s verbal or written consent for a resident not to have his or her own key?

 No. With respect to a resident’s personal choice and privacy, the resident must be involved, to the extent he or she is capable, in any decisions regarding his or her personal possession and use of a key.
-The conditions that would prevent a resident from having a key must be specific to the resident’s assessed needs, and must be justified and documented in the resident’s individual service plan (or AFH service plan) and member-centered plan, as applicable.
-The resident may choose to involve others, such as parents, a legal representative, or a significant other in the decision.
+Conditions that would prevent a resident from having a key must be specific to the resident’s assessed needs, and must be justified and documented in the resident’s individual support and service plan, adult family home service plan, or member-centered plan, as applicable.
+The resident may choose to involve others, such as parents, a legal representative, or a significant other, in the decision.
 If a resident does not have possession of the key, it does not negate the resident’s right to lock his or her living unit when leaving the setting in order to safeguard belongings and ensure privacy.

 If a resident loses a key, what can the resident be charged for a replacement key?